investinopen/state_of_open_queries/README.md

-# udpates for 2025 report
+# Updates for 2025 report

 Search terms:
 The list of search terms was expanded and is now in the file "search_terms_all20241014.csv" under the search_terms folder.